AndreaAfify/simulated-annealing-python/README.md

 # Simulated Annealing Curve Fitting

 This project demonstrates the use of Simulated Annealing (SA) for curve fitting.
-It provides a Python implementation of the SA optimization algorithm and includes examples of fitting various types of custom functions to sample data.
+It provides a Python implementation of the SA optimization algorithm and includes examples of fitting various types of custom functions.

 ## Usage